 - In the event of matches being abandoned because of weather conditions, unless one team at the time play ceased had such a lead as would have entitled it to claim the match, the match shall be declared a draw and each team shall receive one point.

 - All games played in a round of matches shall be counted when computing percentage.

 - The result of each home and away match shall be recorded in detail by the home captain on the score sheet.

-- It will be the responsibility of the home team to ensure the results are submitted via the online scoring system by 8pm the Wednesday following the match.
+- It will be the responsibility of the home team to ensure the results are submitted via the online scoring system by 8pm the Wednesday following the match [but Semi-Final and Grand Final results must be submitted online by 8pm the day of the match as per by-law 16b].
 It will be the responsibility of the visiting team to check the results entered and report to the Record Secretary any discrepancies by 8pm the Thursday following the match.

 - Failure to have results submitted by the designated time will mean a fine of $10.00 per match.
 If results are not received within 24 hours of the designated time, the home team will be fined a further $10 and the results will be sought from the away team.

 - Failure of either captain to correctly complete the paper score sheet will result in a fine of $5.00 to the offending team.
 Failure to enter the written information correctly and completely into the online scoring system will mean a fine of $5.00 to the home team.

 - In the event of the points being equal at the end of the home and away matches, the team’s position will be determined by the percentage of games won and lost.